 ANI (Amy Lee), a San Francisco Bay Area native, has been doing improvised music since early childhood.
 Who knew that piano lessons and jazz band would have gotten crossed with her second love: computer technology.
 But she’s left the comfort of Cubase and Renoise in her home studio to play live sets with ultra-portable iPads, iPhones, and synths.
 Her music is a blend of beats, chord progressions, and wild synth solos.
 Every performance is unique and never to be repeated again.
 She is NOT a DJ.

-Additionally, she works as a software engineer and created a pretty rockin’ iPad app: sBASSdrum Drum and Groove Machine
+Additionally, she works as a software engineer and created this crazy iPad+iPhone synthesizer app: ANILOG.

 - Do people call you “DJ ANI”?
 No. I’m not a DJ.
 So it’s just “ANI”.

 - Is this your job?
-No, I have a day job.
+No, this is a passion project!

 - What kind of music do you play?
 Whatever I feel like.
 By myself it’s usually something spacey and jazzy.
 For a performance however it’s minimum 130 bpm with a four-on-the-floor.

 - Do you plan your music ahead of time?
-Nope.
-It’s 100% improv.
-I might practice a technique beforehand, but that’s just practice.
+It’s mostly improv figured out on the fly.